vokal/VOKMockUrlProtocol/MockDataNaming.md

 ### Wildcards

 Some URL requests may be hard to mock due to query or body data that is too dynamic (eg: based on a date).
 You can allow wildcards in the mock data filename using `setAllowsWildcardInMockDataFiles` to mock these requests.
-If enabled, mock data files may include a `*` in place of the query string, body, or both.
+If enabled, mock data files may include a `*` in place of the **entire** query string, body, or both.
+This allows multiple requests to be served by a single mock data file.
+If wildcards are enabled and both wildcard and non-wildcard data files are present, the non-wildcard data file will be used.

 ### Examples